GeoStat-Examples/data_worth_pumping_test/README.md

 The project is organized as follows
 - `data/` - here you can find the data used in this project
+- `priors/` - priors for the Bayesian analysis
 - `src/` - here you can find the Python scripts of the project
 - `results/` - here your can find the results and plots
 - `README.md` - description of the project